obafema/dareyio-pbl/Project24.md

 * Create a Kubernetes EKS cluster using Terraform and dynamically add scalable worker nodes
 * Deploy multiple applications using HELM
-* Explore more kubernetes objects and how to use them with Helm.
-Such as Dynamic provisioning of volumes to make pods stateful
-* Improve upon your CI/CD skills with Jenkins

 ### Step 1: Configuring The Terraform Module For EKS